NaijaRC: A Multi-choice Reading Comprehension Dataset for Nigerian Languages

-We source past questions from the \yoruba language subject of the West African Senior School Certificate Examination (WASSCE).
-The subject is optionally taken by final year students of high school in south-western Nigeria.
+We source past questions from the Hausa, Igbo, and \yoruba language subjects of the West African Senior School Certificate Examination (WASSCE).
+The subjects are optionally taken by final-year high school students in south-western Nigeria.
 Prior to 2017, it used to be compulsory to take this subject.
-We only found the past questions in the printed version, thus, we had to make use of Optical Character Recognition tools like Google Lens and Apple's OCR to convert the printed format into a digitised version.
-Due to the diacritics used by the \yoruba language, the OCR process has some quality issues, which we had to fix manually.
+We only found printed versions of the past questions, thus, we had to make use of Optical Character Recognition tools like Google Lens and Apple's OCR to convert the printed format into a digitised version.
+Due to the diacritics used in the language, the OCR process has some quality issues, which we had to fix manually.

-The West African Examination Council questions for the Yoruba language have many aspects where students' competence was to be tested.
+The West African Examination Council questions test many aspects of students' competence.
 However, with regard to the focus of our research, only the comprehension passages and questions were extracted.
 It is important to note that the number of questions generated for each passage varies from year to year.
 However, on average, there were five questions for each of the two passages annually.

-Our dataset contains comprehension \textbf{passages}, \textbf{questions}, and \textbf{answers} which was carefully validated, verified, and cleaned by a \yoruba linguist.
-Due to the incapacity of many language models, we removed questions relating to the semantics of specific italics or underlined words in the context of usage.
-In total, there are 39 unique passages and there are 266 questions with their respective answers. \textsc{YORC} is a multi-choice reading comprehension task with four options.
-Figure \ref{img:sample} shows a sample of the data instance in this dataset.
-We split the dataset into train, dev, and test, and their corresponding sizes are shown in Table \ref{tbl:data_size}.
+Our dataset contains comprehension \textbf{passages}, \textbf{questions}, and \textbf{answers} which were carefully validated, verified, and cleaned by native speakers and linguists of the languages.
+We removed questions relating to the semantics of specific italics or underlined words in the context of usage, as most language models cannot handle them. \autoref{tab:results}(a) provides the data statistics and split for the different language.
+In Appendix, we also, provide an example of a passage, question and multi-choice answers for \yoruba and the translation to English.